What’s NPA doing in this space?

-In order to clarify what rewilding is in an Australian context and to identify the necessary steps to progress it, the National Parks Association, in partnership with Taronga Conservation Society and FAUNA Research Alliance, organised a rewilding forum in Sydney in September 2016.
+In order to clarify what rewilding is in an Australian context and to identify the necessary steps to progress it, the National Parks Association of NSW, in partnership with Taronga Conservation Society, FAUNA Research Alliance and Conservation Volunteers Australia, organised a rewilding forum in Sydney in September 2016.

 The forum identified six key themes that rewilding should focus on or incorporate in Australia: